IT Residency Program (ITRP)

 - Customer service and/or help desk experience

-- Bachelor's degree in Information Systems, Information Technology, Applied Networking, System Administration, or other degrees with applicable experience
+- Degree or certification in one of the following: Information Systems, Information Technology, Applied Networking, System Administration or other degree with applicable experience

 - 1 Technical Phone Interview